webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Limits amount of elapsed time behaviors have to complete.

-### Delay After Behaviors
+### Delay Before Next Page

-Waits on the page for a set period of elapsed time after any behaviors have finished running.
-This can be helpful to avoid rate limiting however it will slow down your crawl.
+Waits on the page for a set number of seconds before unloading the current page.
+If any [behaviors](#autoscroll) are enabled, this delay will take place after all behaviors have finished running.
+This can be helpful to avoid rate limiting.

 ## Browser Settings